kngwyu/rlpy3/doc/make_policy.rst

 ..
 Below taken directly from Policy.py

-The Policy determines the discrete action that an :py:class:`~rlpy.agents.Agent.Agent` will take  given its current value function :py:class:`~rlpy.representations.Representation.Representation`.
+The Policy determines the discrete action that an :py:class:`~rlpy.agents.agent.Agent` will take  given its current value function :py:class:`~rlpy.representations.Representation.Representation`.

 The Agent learns about the :py:class:`~rlpy.domains.Domain.Domain`